PHeonix25/PHeonix25.github.io/_posts/2018-12-31-Wow-what-a-year.md

 It would be remiss for me to not acknowledge that this has taken a toll on my personal mindset and health over the year.

-To end on a happy note: in terms of direct accomplishments that I can take ownership of, this year I started/co-ordinated four new events:
-Lead Onboarding Week, Beers & Laptops, Code Camp, and Blue Friday - each with the goal of bringing Coolblue Tech closer to "the business" or making Coolblue-ers more successful in their role.
+To end on a happy note: in terms of direct accomplishments that I can take ownership of, this year I started/co-ordinated four new events: Lead Onboarding Week, Beers & Laptops, Code Camp, and Blue Friday - each with the goal of bringing Coolblue Tech closer to "the business" or making Coolblue-ers more successful in their role.
 I also hosted the Coolblue Pub Quiz twice, told ***the*** Coolblue Story countless times, and helped to roll out a bunch of new (streamlined) business processes.

 I spent a lot of time this year working with our Brandfather (Joost), and the Events team (Doortje, Suzanne, Lenka, en Naomi), and I couldn't have achieved half of what I have without their help and support, so, if you end up reading this at some point: THANK YOU!

 I was also "hashtag-blessed" to close out my time on our Coolblue "_Raad voor Ondernemers_" aka.
 Ondernemingsraad, aka.
 Representatives to the Board.
-After holding the seat for 2 years, it was time for someone else to have a seat at the table, and I'm very happy with my successor and feel that he is also in a very good position to represent the employees of Coolblue Tech strongly, directly, and fairly.
-Good luck Huib.
+After holding the seat for 2 years, it was time for someone else to have a seat at the table, and I'm very happy with my successor and feel that he is also in a very good position to represent the employees of Coolblue Tech strongly, directly, and fairly. _Good luck Huib._

 ## Family highlights?

 Not everything is about technology, or work, and there have been some significant highlights in my personal life this year.

-I mentioned one previously: we bought a new puppy in June, he's a Cocker-spaniel/Poodle mix, _so thankfully he doesn't shed on our couch/clothes_, and he's become a vital part of the family.
+I mentioned one previously: we bought a new puppy in June, he's a Cocker-spaniel/Poodle mix, _so thankfully he doesn't shed on our couch or clothes_, and he's become a vital part of the family.

-Additionally, thanks to my brother, and visiting parents, my wife and I managed to "get away" more this year than we have since before we had children!
-This even includes one of my key highlights of this year: spending a weekend without kids in Barcelona!
+Additionally, thanks to my brother, and visiting parents, my wife and I managed to "get away" more this year than any other year since we had children!
+This is probably my single best highlight of the year: spending a beautiful, fun, sunny weekend with my wife in Barcelona!

 We also spent a lot of time with visitors from overseas this year, hosting 7 different couples/people in our house, for periods from a weekend, to a several-week stay.
 Thankfully, this was incredibly rewarding for all of us, and made for some great memories.

-Finally, in terms of "just the fam", we also managed to fit in a few vacations this year: Dubai in January (very hot), Centerparcs in May (very relaxing), Efteling in August, (very fun), and I even went on a very fast road-trip through Germany to Prague with my siblings in July.
+Finally, in terms of "just the fam", we also managed to fit in a few vacations this year: Dubai in January (very hot), Centerparcs in May (very relaxing), Efteling in August, (very fun), and I even went on a very fast road-trip from Rotterdam to Prague with my siblings in July (with only one speeding ticket in the end).

 I closed out the year spending a day each with my son and daughter doing things that they enjoy.
 Giving them my entire focus and just generally having fun: this resulted in a "LEGO day" with my son, and making a Magic Mirror with my daughter.
 Both of them (told me) they enjoyed this, and I think I might try and make this a more regular thing in 2019, but before I move on...

-I hope that you can see, that after laying everything out like that above, I came up with the title for the post:
+I hope that you can see, that after laying everything out like that above, I came up with the title for the post: `Wow, what a year!`

-> **Wow, what a year!**

 # Adapt

 Retrospection is a great tool to help you identify challenges you've faced, or "sub-optimal approaches", or possibly even blockers that you should have addressed sooner, but it's all for naught if you don't do anything with it.

-_If you don't come out with assignable, implementable actions, did you even retro?_ So...
+_If you don't come out with assignable, implementable actions, did you even retro?_

+So...

 ## 2019, a year of... events?